 Rehab Delays and Cost Overruns

-There can be delays projected timelines, costing cost overruns to your budget.
+While using the BRRRR method, there can be delays projected timelines, costing cost overruns to your budget.

 If they take too long or cost too much, you may face issues in repaying your lender.